Team leader: Mélanie Morel-Rouhier

 During the past decade, with the global objective of understanding how plants (using in particular the model tree Populus trichocarpa) and fungi (using in particular the white rot fungi Phanerochaete chrysosporium) can cope with and adapt to environmental constraints, our group studied the structure-function relationship of antioxidant enzymes belonging to the thioredoxin (TRX), glutaredoxin (GRX), thiol peroxidase (TPX) and methionine sulfoxide reductase (MSR) and glutathione transferase (GST) families.
 We provided details concerning the catalytic properties, substrate specificities, 3D structures and mode of interactions of these enzymes.
-Our current projects and scientists involved are summarized below.
+Other novel projects and scientists involved are summarized below.

 SULTRAF: Roles of sulfurtransferases in SULfur TRAFficking in plants – relationship with TRX and GRX systems

 Actors: J. Couturier, N. Rouhier, A Moseler (post-doctoral researcher), D. Caubrière (PhD), M. Ziesel (CDD)